bernardodiasc/bernardodiasc.github.io/public/content/posts/2018-04-18-content-creation-planning-with-kanban/index.md

 ## Close the loops

-I hope this helps if you are have lots of ideas and are trying to make them become articles.
+I hope this helps if you have lots of ideas and want them to become articles.
 I started recently and it's helping me way more than any other method I used before.

 And now, one more item to the **Done** list!